grahamzibar/Community-Library-for-BlackBerry-Web-Development/README.md

 **Indexed** works much like **FileManager** does by queueing and delaying operations you invoke and dispatches events accordingly _(but does an event really dispatch if no one is around to attach an event listener??!)_.
 Below, we compare how the current standard implies we do it, and the way I've made things.

 ~~~
-// Open a database, update the "schema", add an object to an object store, then retrieve its generated key.
+// Open a database, update the "schema", add an object to an object store, and then retrieve its generated key.

 //
 // 1.
 The ol' fashioned way:

 var request = IndexedDB.open('MyDB', 1);
+request.onupgradeneeded = function(e) {
+	// This is our change script and, whenever the version of the database changes, this scripts runs.
+	var db = e.target.result;

+	var store = db.createObjectStore('person', { autoIncrement: true });
+	store.createIndex('email', 'email', { unique: true });
+	store.createIndex('name', 'name', { unique: false });
+};
 request.onsuccess = function(e) {
 	var db = e.target.result;